mzac/gitlab-icinga2-ci-cd/README.md

 Now we need to copy over the private key to put into our Gitlab project:

-* Note again, please generate your own keys, do not use these example keys!!!
+* Note: Again, PLEASE generate your own keys, do not use these example keys!!!

 ```
 root@localhost:~# cat /tmp/gitlab-icinga2-ssh